Terms that a Buyer of Business Telephone Systems Should

 Port

 The entrance to or exit from a system or network.
-This could involve
+This could involve the number

 Power Supply